odinuv/web/en/apv/articles/security/sql-injection.md

 is actually a piece of SQL code that your program naively concatenates into a final query and that string is send to your database.

-Let's see and example for better understanding: following query is meant to load balance from an imaginary bank account table (there are several types of bank accounts -- that is the purpose filter parameter taken from `$_GET`).
+Let's see and example for better understanding: following code is meant to load balance from an imaginary bank account table (there are several types of bank accounts -- that is the purpose filter parameter taken from `$_GET`).
 The owner of an account is securely stored in session data storage and cannot be changed easily.
 Suppose that an attacker wants to see someone else's account balance.

-This is an example of backend code, note that variable column values in `WHERE` are enclosed in apostrophes `'` which denote SQL strings.
-Contrary, from PHP's point of view, everything there is a string and variable containing string is being concatenated into it.
-SQL syntax has no meaning for PHP interpreter -- it is really just a string.

 {% highlight php %}
 <?php